Clip-sub/react-native-bottomsheet/README.md

 `react-native-bottomsheet` is a cross-platform ActionSheet for both Android and iOS.
 It uses original ActionSheet on iOS and [soarcn BottomSheet](https://github.com/soarcn/BottomSheet) on Android with some minor fixes, such as title and list item margins.

+*Update*: The library now uses a pre-compiled binary of a fork of above BottomSheet library.
+It should be compatible with projects using AndroidX as of now.

 Note: On Android, `message` property is not available.
 Instead, there's a `dark` option to turn on Dark Mode like so:

 ```